Florida vs. UCF Gasparilla Bowl NCAA Football Odds, Plays and Insights | December 23, 2021

 Over/Under Insights

-- Florida and its opponents have gone over the current 55.5-point total in five of 12 games this season.
+- Florida's games this season have gone over 55.5 points five of 12 times.

-- Thursday's total is 8.5 points lower than the two team's combined 64 points per game average.

-- These two squads combine to surrender 51.8 points per game, 3.7 fewer than this contest's over/under.
+- The two teams combine to average 64 points per game, 8.5 more than the total in this contest.

+- The 51.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 55.5 over/under in this contest.

 - Gators games this season feature an average total of 59.3 points, a number 3.8 points higher than Thursday's over/under.

-- The 55.5-point over/under for this game is 5.4 points below the 60.9 points per game average total in Knights games this season.
+- The 55.5-point total for this game is 5.4 points below the 60.9 points per game average total in Knights games this season.

 Florida Stats and Trends

-- In Florida's 12 games this year, it has three wins against the spread.
+- Florida has three wins against the spread in 12 games this season.

-- This season, the Gators have just two ATS wins in nine games as a favorite of 6.5 points or more.

 - Florida's games this year have gone over the total in four out of 12 opportunities (33.3%).

-- Florida is 3-4 against the spread and 5-2 overall this season when the team scores more than 25.2 points.
+- Florida is 3-4 against the spread and 5-2 overall in games when it puts up more than 25.2 points.

-- Florida is 3-5 against the spread and 5-3 overall when the team churns out more than 368.9 yards.
+- Florida is 3-5 against the spread and 5-3 overall when the team piles up over 368.9 yards.

 - This year, the Gators have turned the ball over 21 times, one more than the Knights' takeaways (20).